 The open source culture is actually much better at crediting inventors/originators than patents are.
 This is similar to scientific culture, in which discoveries are shared and there's usually no question as to who did the discovering.
 Contrast this with patents, which are extremely costly to obtain not only in dollars but also in time, and where not having one is often seen as a barrier to going to market.
 Consider what that means in competitive global economy with compressed development cycles where a competitor can sell tens of thousands of units and then exit before a cease and desist letter even gets drafted.

 Corollary: None of the really good inventions are patent-able.
 None of them.
 None.
 Not one.
 If someone invents "X" next best thing, do you really think that other companies aren't going to try to produce their own versions of it?
 It's going to happen whether parts of the invention are protected or not.
 There's always, always a way around.
-So even when used and employed by companies, patents can be rather useless.
-Consider how many different companies are making robotic vacuums, not to mention the no-name ones made countries that don't honor international patent law.
+Consider how many different companies are making robotic vacuums, not to mention the no-name ones made in countries that don't honor international patent law.
 Even when someone has some great new technology that they expect to make a big impact, usually they pursue patenting features of the invention and not the total idea because of how patent law works.
 In every way, the system is broken, useless, or unnecessary.

-Even if you want to make an argument for patents, then it should be done rather differently.
+Even if you want to make an argument for patents, I would argue that it should be done differently.
 I would say that the period of protection should be in the range of 3 - 7 years, not 20, they should cost little or nothing to obtain for early-career inventors, and the protection should be handled by a government agency.

 The good news is that there's an alternative that doesn't require waiting for the slow (and maybe impossible) process of having patent law changed, and that's releasing technology as open source.
 This is a hard pill to swallow for so many entrepreneurs who lean on the existence of IP when making pitches to investors, and for the investors who expect there to be IP, etc, but time and again it's been shown that allowing community involvement in new ideas drives widespread adoption so rapidly that the originator (person or company) of the idea benefits financially more so than with a patent, even without having exclusivity.
 It's one of those counter-intuitive things about how to do business.